atlarge-research/opencraft-tutorial/README.md

 ## Modify Opencraft Configuration

-In this section, we run a second experiment while enabling the _Dyconit chunk policy_ in Opencraft.
+In this section, we run a second experiment while enabling the _serverless terrain generation_ in Opencraft.
-Dyconits are a technique to reduce network usage by allowing optimistically bounded inconsistency.
-The chunk policy makes players receive fewer updates for objects that are further away.
-Because these objects are further away, they player is less likely to focus on them, and less able to see small differences in their appearance or location.
-Hopefully, this will significantly reduce the network usage of the game.
+By generating chunk data on AWS Lambda we free resources on the server, which should improve user experience.

 Run the following commands to create a new configuration for your current experiment:

 ```
-cd /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment
+cd /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2021/first-experiment
-mkdir -p policy-chunk/resources/config # Create a dir for the new Opencraft config.
-Change 'policy-chunk' if needed.
+mkdir -p serverless-generation/resources/config # Create a dir for the new Opencraft config.
+Change 'serverless-generation' if needed.
-cp policy-zero/resources/config/opencraft.yml policy-chunk/resources/config
+cp local-generation/resources/config/opencraft.yml serverless-generation/resources/config
 ```

 Now use a text editor (e.g., `vim` or `nano`) to modify Opencraft's configuration.
-Open `policy-chunk/resources/config/opencraft.yml`, and set `opencraft.messaging.policy` from `zero` to `chunk`.
+Open `serverless-generation/resources/config/opencraft.yml`, and set `opencraft.chunk-population.policy` from `default` to `naive`.

 Redo the operations discussed in the [previous section](#run-opencraft-experiment) to run the experiment with the new configuration.

 #### Questions
 - Does changing the Opencraft policy significantly affect the behavior of the system?
 Why (not)?

-## Modify Opencraft Policy
+## Modify Opencraft Policy (TODO)

 In this section, we run a final experiment in which you create your own policy.
 Can we further reduce the network usage?
 Can we do so without creating inconsistencies large enough to be noticed by players?